muhammad-fiaz/iris/docs/guide/getting-started.md

 keywords: ["getting started", "quick start", "install iris", "first project", "tutorial"]
 ---

+> [!NOTE]
+> This project is still in active development.
+APIs and features may change before the first stable release.

 # Getting Started

 To get started with **Iris**, install it in your project: